gordonsilvera/coursera/Machine Learning-Final Project.md

 #####Cross Validation & Out of Sample Accuracy
 As mentioned earlier, I omitted 25% of the data from "pml-training.csv" for testing.
-Using the steps below, I have calculated the out-of-sample accuracy of [XX%].
+Using the steps below, I have calculated the **out-of-sample accuracy of 89.87%**.

 ```
 predQDA <- predict(modelQDA, newdata = testing); predQDA